NaXzyu/Dialogos/README.md

 ## License

-Dialogos is a beacon of open-source freedom, shared with the world under the MIT License.
+Dialogos is a completely free and open-source, shared with the world under the MIT License.
 Find the legal alchemy within the `LICENSE` file.

 ## Connect with the Pioneers